Frequently Asked Questions About Investing

 - What is equity crowdfunding?

-You’ve probably heard the term “crowdfunding” before: perhaps in the context of a Kickstarter campaign or a GoFundMe page.
-It’s basically a financing model that collects small sums of money from a large number of people — i.e. the crowd — over the internet.
+You’ve probably heard the term “crowdfunding” before, perhaps in the context of a Kickstarter campaign or a GoFundMe page.
+Crowdfunding has been used widely as a financial mechanism to collect small sums of money from a large number of people — i.e. the crowd — over the internet.
+Until recently, “crowdfunding” in the U.S. meant donating money or a means of buying a product.

 The law requires that before you invest, you first understand the risks and the rules of investing.
 Please review the educational materials we provide and consult the additional resources.